samee99/samee99.github.io/blog/blogs/Neo.md

 Neo deploys the optimal configuration for the user, conducts thorough testing, and delivers the validated codebase along with comprehensive documentation.
 This phase also includes security and compliance checks to ensure the system meets all necessary standards.
 Subsequently, Neo implements system monitoring to maintain uptime and performance.

 To gather user feedback, Neo employs mechanisms such as simple approval ratings or comparative evaluations, where users select the better response from presented options.
-Additionally, Neo tracks user interaction touchpoints to assess the user's proficiency level.
+Additionally, Neo tracks user interaction touch-points to assess the user's proficiency level.
 This ensures that the provided documentation is both readable and tailored to the user's competency.

 Neo leverages AutoML capabilities to optimize both the retriever and generation tools within a RAG system.
 To expand its utility across a wider range of use cases, Neo must continually identify and integrate additional tools, developing mechanisms to optimize each as needed.